-Third, pick the field in the data table to be used to join to the map table.
+Third, pick the field in the data table to be used to join to the map table, the Output Join Field.
 Again, the data has to be identical to that in the matching fields in the map layer table.

-In join options, choose the first option if you would like to see all features on the map, even if there is no matching record in the data table.
-The second option will drop features that don't have a match.
+To see all features on the map, even if there is no matching record in the data table, make sure Keep All Target Features is checked.